gumlau/CDAsmoother/README.md

 - **Data Storage**: Saves simulation data in HDF5 format for further analysis.
 - **Visualization**: Generates PNG images of the temperature field at each simulation step, stored in the `rb_data_numerical` directory.

+## Initial and Boundary Conditions

+- **Initial Conditions**:
+  - The temperature field is initialized with a linear gradient from 1.0 at the bottom wall to 0.0 at the top wall, with a small random perturbation added.
+  - The velocity fields (u and v) are initialized to zero.

+- **Boundary Conditions**:
+  - Temperature: Fixed at 1.0 on the bottom wall and 0.0 on the top wall.
+  - Velocity: Periodic boundary conditions are applied on the left and right sides.

+## Simulation Steps

+1. **Pressure Poisson Equation**: Solved using the Fast Fourier Transform (FFT) to update the pressure field.
+2. **Velocity Update**: The velocity fields (u and v) are updated using the Adams-Bashforth time integration scheme.
+3. **Temperature Update**: The temperature field is updated using the same Adams-Bashforth scheme, considering diffusion and advection terms.
+4. **Boundary Conditions Enforcement**: The temperature and velocity fields are adjusted to maintain the specified boundary conditions.

 ## Usage

 To run the simulation and generate data: